nemesis122/Wiki-ARC-from-AuxXxilium/Home.md

-# Welcome to AuxXxilium Wiki for Arc Redpill Loader
+# Welcome to Wiki for Arc Loader

 ## Important